 - Multiply the numerical value of the letter grade in each course taken by the number of credits assigned to the course (exclude all classes taken on a pass/fail basis);

 - Add these products and divide by the total number of credits earned in these courses (exclude all classes taken on a pass/fail basis).
 This is your quality point index or grade point average.

-This index is used to determine the student’s rank in class and hence is computed to three digits beyond the decimal point.
+This index is computed to three digits beyond the decimal point.

 Notification of Grades